-This chapter includes a compilation of the totals for those municipalities that filed a report for 2014 in the same format as completed by municipal clerks.
+This chapter includes a compilation of the totals for those municipalities that filed a report for 2016 by property purpose and value range categories.

 Real Property - Exempt Value Estimates

 An estimate of the total value of real property exempt from taxation was determined based upon the real property exemption summary reports submitted by municipalities.
 The estimate excludes information on properties for which no reporting requirement exists.
 The estimate was calculated in two major steps.